AssTractionHero/cytube/docs/frequently-asked-questions.md

 click the Edit drop down and click CSS.
 Mozilla has an introductory tutorial about CSS [here](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_started).
-Another site that has a good tutorial for learning CSS is [W3Schools Online](https://www.w3schools.com/css/default.asp).
+This is another site that has a good tutorial for learning CSS [W3Schools Online](https://www.w3schools.com/css/default.asp).

 If you're not concerned about other customizations and just want a background image, you can use the following CSS: